 Performance studies, available in all orchestral instruments, keyboard instruments, guitar, or voice.
-Credit hours and repertoire requirements assigned according to student's degree program.
+Credit hours and

 MUC 303 - Partial Junior Recital, .5 credit hour

 Preparation and performance of a half-length recital program at the junior level.
 Repertoire chosen to represent technical achievement and a variety of musical styles.